Best mountain bike brakes 2025

 £180

 TRP's Trail EVO brakes set themselves apart from many other four-piston brakes by way of the 2mm thick rotors they come paired with as standard.
-As such, they make an excellent choice for gravity riders and those who plan on slowing big, heavy e-bikes.
+As such, they make an excellent choice for gravity riders and big, heavy e-bikes.
 They come with a lot of the tech found on the brand's top-end DH-R brakes and benefit from the classic trickle-down tech, bringing big power down to a reasonable asking price.

 To learn more, here's the TRP Trail EVO brake review.